Caspar-David/Weather_Australia/README.md

 > The Fernet key is required for Airflow to encrypt/decrypt sensitive data.
 > For development/demo, you can use any generated key.
 > **Do not share this key publicly for production use.**

+DVC needs a `.netrc` file.
+Create it in the root with this content: machine dagshub.com login your_username password your_private_token (https://dagshub.com/user/settings/tokens)

+For DVC to work you also need your git credentials in the src/models/sync_dvc.py.
+Edit the entries on lines 13 and 14!

 ---